-Guinea: The new government is named with Makalé Camara as foreign minister and Malado Kaba as finance minister, other key positions being unchanged.
+Guinea: The new government is named with Makalé Camara as foreign minister, Mohamed Diané as defense minister, Abdoul Kabèlè Camara as security minister, and Malado Kaba as finance minister.

 Marshall Islands: Parliament elects Casten Nemra as president; he defeats Alvin Jacklick 17-16.
 Nemra takes office January 11, with Kessai H. Note as foreign minister, Daisy A. Momotaro as internal affairs minister, and Jack Ading remaining finance minister.
 On January 26, however, Nemra is toppled in a no-confidence vote (21-12).
 The next day Hilda C. Heine is elected president with 24 votes; she is sworn in January 28.